 How to Set Up as a Freelance Teacher – If you do decide you want to get into freelance English teaching in Thailand, and plan to work out of your house or apartment, the first thing you need to do is set up an area where you will be teaching from.

-It’s best to have a separate room as your ‘classroom’ as no Thai student, particularly women, wants to come to your studio apartment and have you teach while sitting on your bed.
-Make it look professional and you will be much more successful.
+It is best to have a separate room as your ‘classroom’ as no Thai student, particularly women, wants to come to your studio apartment and have you teach while sitting on your bed.
+Make it look professional, and you will be much more successful.

 What to Charge Per Hour – Most Thais that can afford private English classes are middle or upper class, so you don’t need to worry so much about charging per hour.

 Most teachers I know that freelance, usually charge 800-1,000 baht per hour if they are traveling further from home and 500-800 an hour if the class is close by.

 For two or more students, they will charge a minimum of 900 baht an hour, so this works out much cheaper for a student who comes with a couple of friends.

 Whatever you decide to charge, come up with a fee chart and stick to it.
 Don’t let students haggle you down as, if you do, you will usually find you soon have other problems with them too.
 If they don’t want to pay at least 500 baht per hour, then they are not usually students worth having anyway.